mendesfabio/mendesfabio/README.md

 ### gm, anon! 👋

 This is Fábio, a Data Engineer at [Balancer](https://balancer.fi) — the leading platform for programable liquidity.
-I've been in DeFi since 2020, focusing on Dune dashboards and Subgraphs development, but I also contributed to other crypto projects, such as Giveth, Commons Stack, and DAppNode.
+I've been in DeFi since 2020, focusing on Dune dashboards and Subgraphs development for Balancer.
+Besides that, I've also contributed to other crypto projects, such as Giveth, Commons Stack, and DAppNode.

 - [Balancer V2 Subgraph](https://github.com/balancer-labs/balancer-subgraph-v2) 👨‍💻
 - [Balancer Dune dashboards](https://dune.com/balancerlabs) 📊

-Feel free to reach out to me on [Twitter](http://twitter.com/fabiomendesafc).
+Reach out to me on [Twitter](http://twitter.com/fabiomendesafc).
 If you want to talk about Balancer, hop on our [Discord](http://discord.balancer.fi/).

 <!--
 **mendesfabio/mendesfabio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.